RenaShahMSFT/AzureFilesVPN/README.md

 If you decide to instead follow the steps in guidance above, make the following minor modifications:

-    * Add a service endpoint while creating VNet
+    * Add a Azure Storage service endpoint while creating VNet
-    * Skip #3 – Its an optional step
+    * Skip optional step
-    * When on #7 – Choose only sstp
+    * When on step #7 configuring Point to Site VPN settings, choose only sstp.
     * Continue until step # 11 from the tutorial and then replace Step #12 onwards with process below.

 ## Step 3 - Download the VPN client and unzip it